frederickjames/SP-5-V3/Other Modifications/V6 Bracket/README.md

-# Volcano (style) Hotend Bracket
+# V6 (style) Hotend Bracket

 I came across an old [YouTube from ModBot](https://www.youtube.com/watch?v=cXx1_OsDcIc) where he put an E3Dv6 on an older Two Trees coreXY.
-Inspired by the mount he found, I designed one for the SP5-V3 and purchased a [cheap Volcano clone from Amazon](https://www.amazon.com/dp/B0BR7Z63H8).
-Inspired by the mount he found, [I designed my own](Volcano%20Hotend%20Mount.step).
+Inspired by the mount he found, I designed one for the SP5-V3 and purchased a [cheap V6 clone from Amazon](https://www.amazon.com/dp/B0BR7Z63H8).
+Inspired by the mount he found, [I designed my own](V6%20Hotend%20Mount.step).

 It is basically a replacement for the bracke that the stock heatsink is attached too and reuses some stock parts.